liferay/liferay-docs/userGuide/en/chapters/07-targeting-content-to-your-audience.markdown

 been applied.
 Once a user exceeds the configured threshold, the user matches this rule.
 For example, suppose that your website is about sports and you have pages and content about basketball, tennis, and soccer.
-You would like to divide your audience into three user segments (Basketball fans, Tennis fans and Soccer fans) in order to display the most relevant content to them on your site's front page.
+You would like to divide your audience into three user segments (Basketball fans, Tennis fans, and Soccer fans) in order to display the most relevant content to them on your site's front page.
 After creating these three user segments using the Score Points rule with a threshold of, say, 20, you should appropriately categorize the content which would be most relevant to each user segment.
-E.g., apply the *Basketball fans* user segment to content about basketball, etc. Now, every time a user (even a guest user) visits a page or views a piece of content categorized for a user segment to which the Score Points rule has been applied, the user will start accumulating points.
+E.g., apply the *Basketball fans* user segment to content about basketball, apply the *Tennis fans* user segment to content about tennis, etc. Now, every time a user (even a guest user) visits a page or views a piece of content categorized for a user segment to which the Score Points rule has been applied, the user will start accumulating points.
 Once the user has accumulated enough points, the user will belong to the user segment.
 After a user has visited more than 20 pages or pieces of content related to basketball, the user will belong to the Basketball fans user segment.
 Once the user belongs to a user segment, you can use that information to direct more relevant information to the user in your website using the User Segment Content Display application.

 #### Categorizing Pages and Content for User Segments